 State law provides the next level of appeal at the Michigan Tax Tribunal.
 You are required to file a petition with the Michigan Tax Tribunal by July 31st following an appeal to/at the March Board of Review.
 Click here to access petition forms.

-The homestead exemption is more correctly known as the Principal Residence Exemption (PRE).
-The qualifications are simple; you must own and occupy the home as your principal residence on or before June 1st.
+The Principal Residence Exemption – PRE (formerly known as the homestead exemption) exempts a residence from the tax levied by a local school district for school operating purposes.
+The qualifications in Texas Township are simple: you must own and occupy the home as your principal residence on or before November 1st (other municipalities may utilize a June 1st deadline) and file the Principal Residence Exemption (PRE) Affidavit (Form 2368) with the Township’s Assessor.
 The exemption continues until the use of the home as your principal residence changes.
-When the change occurs, you must notify the Assessor’s Department in writing.
+When the change occurs, you must file a Request to Rescind Principal Residence Exemption (Form 2602) with the Assessor’s Department.
 Proposal A and state law does NOT allow for partial credit.
-As an example, even if you move into a non-homestead property on June 5th, the exemption does not begin until the following year.
+As an example, even if you move into a non-homestead property on November 5th, the exemption does not begin until the following year.
 Recent legislation has allowed the granting of a second homestead in certain conditions.
-The “Conditional Rescission” is available when the previous homestead is not occupied or rented and is listed for sale.
+A “Conditional Rescission” (Form 4640) is available when the previous principal residence is not occupied or rented and is listed for sale.
 Please contact the Assessing Department if you think you qualify for the additional exemption.